-I have researched for several weeks and have a couple of inspiration recipes I combined Pioneer Woman with Allrecipe.
 I wanted one pot.
 I wanted to cook the broccoli in the soup and not separately.
-And I didn’t want any cream.
-I don’t ever have cream, and although this is not low-fat there are some things I just won’t do.
+And I didn’t want to use any cream.
+I don’t ever have cream, and although this is not low-fat, there are some things I just won’t do.
 Nothing matched my needs, so I combined.
 The results are better than I ever expected.

 These are double batch pictures.
 The recipe discussion below is single batch, and the ingredient list is for a single batch, but pictures are for a double batch.

 Rinse and spoon size chop one head of fresh broccoli.
 I discarded the broccoli stalk.
 This should be about two cups.